moussmoh000/Cerium-Oxide/People of Interest.md

 and in 1994, a museum dedicated to the artist and his oeuvre opened in his native Pittsburgh.

+**Carlos Cruz-Diez  is a Venezuelan artist considered to be one of the greatest artistic innovators of the 20th and 21st centuries.

+  Carlos Cruz-Diez is an artist and member of the Op Art movement whose work focuses on the kinetic energy of color.
+He was born on August 17, 1923, in Caracas, Venezuela, traveling to Paris where he became interested in the colors of the European countryside as they differed from his home country.
+Upon his return to Caracas, he opened a studio and began to investigate kinetic and optical forms of art— the former especially, which had formed into a movement in Caracas, thanks to artists such as Jesús Rafael Soto and Alejandro Otero.
+Cruz-Diez's work is based on the moiré effect, in which lines of contrasting color give the impression of movement, best exemplified in his Physiochrome series.

+ **Marina Apollonio Born in Trieste on 12 November 1940, Apollonio and her family moved to Venice when she was eight.
+She later attended the Accademia di Belle Arti di Venezia.
+In 1963 Apollonio produced her first work, Metal reliefs with alternate color sequences.
+She shares with other Op-Artists the interest in a depersonalized art, as opposite to Abstract Expressionism.
+She uses industrial material in her process, creating dynamic and fluctuating environments in the user's perception.

 All Information came from this website: http://www.artnet.com/.
 Just search up the artists name and you will recieve all the information needed about him.